 Bitcoin (BTC) Uses and Application Scenarios

-Bitcoin serves multiple purposes in the modern financial landscape.
-As the first decentralized cryptocurrency, it has established itself as both a digital asset and a medium of exchange with various practical applications.
+Bitcoin serves multiple purposes in the modern financial ecosystem.
+As the first decentralized cryptocurrency, it has evolved from a novel digital experiment into a versatile financial instrument with diverse applications.

 Store of Value